 Students who have completed a degree in Chemistry from Columbia College should possess:

-- An understanding of the composition, properties and transformations of inorganic and organic chemical substances.
+- Knowledge of the composition, properties and transformations of inorganic and organic chemical substances.

-- An understanding of chemical principles, models and theories used to rationalize and predict chemical phenomena.
+- Understanding of chemical principles, models and theories used to rationalize and predict chemical phenomena.

 - Proficiency in laboratory skills including chemical synthesis, instrumental analysis and quantitative measurement.

-- The ability to properly observe experiments, record results, and critically interpret those results through the use of mathematical and statistical analysis.
+- The ability to properly observe experiments, record results, and critically interpret those results through mathematical and statistical analysis.

 - Competence in scientific writing and oral presentations; familiarity with the use of chemical literature.

-- An understanding of the importance of ethics and values in their professional lives.
+- Understanding of the importance of ethics and values in their professional and everyday lives.

 - The proper background for employment in chemistry-related technical, industrial or educational fields.

-- The foundation to continue graduate study in chemistry-related fields or professional health-related programs.
+- A foundation for graduate study in chemistry-related fields or professional health-related programs.

 General Education Requirements

 |For a complete list of general education courses click here.
 For additional information on general education requirements click here.|

 |Ethics Course Requirement|

 |For information on how to fulfill the foreign language requirement click here.|